 I don’t want to get into too many details about Ataturk.
-There is already a lot written about him on the internet.
+There is already a lot written about him, available on the internet.
 For the purpose of this post, I would like to highlight his most important achievements.
 Thus, it will be perfectly clear why such a monumental mausoleum has been constructed in his honour.

 He was the founder of the modern Turkish Republic and its first president, until his death in 1938.

 Ataturk secured a victory for the Ottoman Empire at the Battle of Çanakkale in 1915, during the First World War.
 After the war, he resisted the partition of Turkey among victorious Allied powers.
 In April 1920, he established the Turkish Grand National Assembly in Ankara.
 In what later became known as the Turkish War of Independence, he defeated the Allied forces and liberated Turkey from occupation.

 Subsequently, the Ottoman Empire was abolished on the 1st November 1922, the Republic of Turkey established on the 29th October 1923 and the Islamic Caliphate ceased to exist on the 3rd March 1924.